GoobyFRS/bluebotpc-web/pages/pc.md

 ---
 # Home Technology Services

 I know that homes often have the same IT needs as a small business.
 Between the increase in work-from-home, the Smart TVs, the security systems, and the gaming consoles.
-Whether you need to drop off a device with us or we need to make a house-call, we are here to help! **All work is backed by a 30 day guarantee.
-We ask $50/hour.**
+Whether you need to drop off a device with us or we need to make a house-call, we are here to help! **All work is backed by a 30 day guarantee. $40 Diagnostics then $50/hour.**

 - Desktop and Laptop Hardware Repairs
 - Malware/Virus Removal